 Cardiovascular system: Cardiovascular system is made up of heart, arteries, capillaries, and veins.
 The heart is a muscular organ and it is almost the size of our fist.
 It is between the sternum and lungs with the thoracic cavity.
 Coronary arteries are special arteries that carry blood to the heart muscles.

-The function of the heart is to pump blood.
+The main work of the heart is to pump blood into all body parts.
 The left end receives oxygenated blood from the lungs and is pushed into the body through the arteries.
 The right end receives blood through the vessel, which by transmitting it throughout the body, pushes the impure blood into the lungs for further purification.

 Respiratory system: The respiratory system is made up of four elements.